 A study that observes what happened to the subjects in the past, in an effort to understand how they became the way they are in the present.

 2b.
+Prospective Study

-Prospective Study Prospective Study, also known as a longitudinal study, occurs over a long period of time.
+Prospective Study, also known as a longitudinal study, occurs over a long period of time.
 It observes the same set of people and follows the same variables over that chunk of time.
 It can be as many as several decades.
 While this type of study is not quick to do, it provides a lot of data and many different researchers can use this information in a variety of ways.

 EXAMPLE The Framingham Heart Study started in 1948 and is still going on today.
 5,209 healthy adults from Framingham enrolled in this study.
 Researchers collected a variety of information about the subjects, including social networks, eating habits, exercise habits, and several markers for heart health.

 Over a thousand different research papers have been written using this information.
 Some of these papers have proven that obesity and smoking increase the risk of heart failure.
 Other papers look at how the social networks tie to obesity risks.

+Prospective Study

-Prospective Study A study that begins by selecting participants, tracking them, and keeping data on the subjects as they go into the future.
-Subjects/Participants The people or things being examined in an observational study.
+A study that begins by selecting participants, tracking them, and keeping data on the subjects as they go into the future.

+Subjects/Participants

+The people or things being examined in an observational study.

 SUMMARY

 An observational study is a type of study where the researcher can observe but not influence the behavior of the participants, or subjects.
 A retrospective study involves looking back at behavior, while a prospective study involves gathering your participants and following them along as they live their lives.
 An observational study, though, cannot prove a cause-and-effect relationship

-Good luck!

-Source: THIS TUTORIAL WAS AUTHORED BY JONATHAN OSTERS FOR SOPHIA LEARNING.
-PLEASE SEE OUR TERMS OF USE.
+Source: This work is adapted from sophia author jonathan osters.

 TERMS TO KNOW

+Experiment

+A type of study where researchers impose treatments on the participants or experimental units.

+Experimental Unit

+An animal or thing involved in an experiment.

 Observational Study

 A type of study where researchers can observe the participants, but not affect the behavior or outcomes in any way.

 Prospective Study

 A study that begins by selecting participants, then tracks them and keeps data on the subjects as they go into the future.

 Retrospective Study

 A study that observes what happened to the subjects in the past, in an effort to understand how they became the way they are in the present.

 Subjects/Participants

 The people or things being examined in an observational study.